Extensions¶

 |

 Tags are a set of unique identifiers used by InfluxDB to index records.
 If you write 2 records to InfluxDB using the same set of tags, only the most recent will be kept.
+Kafka logs these data as well, but does not have the concept of a tag.
 Each set of tags is associated with a set of fields.
 Event fields logged to InfluxDB are:

 |

-The OTH provides capability to log metrics from each test to InfluxDB.
+The OTH provides capability to log metrics from each test to InfluxDB and/or Kafka.
 This extension is a great way to visualize performance of a certain test over time.
-This requires that InfluxDB event logging is enabled.
+This requires that the database’s event logging described above is enabled.

 # Comment lines begin with hashtags